ninjaguardsheep/daveridesbikes/posts/2020-08-03-front-fell-off.md

 Looking at my recorded distances over the last few years I can account for over 17,000km on these bars and I estimate over 21,000km ridden total on two different bikes, with one _(very minor)_ crash several years ago.
 I hadn't noticed any oddness prior to failure and have no idea how long the crack was propagating for.

 I don't think I can be mad at the bars for failing given those distances.
 Aluminium is prone to these kinds of fatigue failures over time.

-I do think I probably need to add more frequent inspections